What is a Lobster Trap?

 A Godfather offer refers to a tender offer made to the shareholders of the target company that is so ridiculously favorable that few shareholders would refuse to tender their shares to the acquiring company.
 The more shareholders that agree, the more shares the acquiring company can get.

-In the event that a target company uses either of the above methods for a hostile takeover, if the target company contains a lobster trap in their corporate charter, it can stop some of the voting shares and securities from being turned over to the acquiring company.
+In the event that an acquiring company uses either of the above methods for a hostile takeover, if the target company contains a lobster trap in their corporate charter, it can stop some of the voting shares and securities from being turned over to the acquiring company.

 Example of a Lobster Trap